kvang2388/happenings-social-event-finder/README.md

 # happenings-social-event-finder
-Full-stack social event planner with authentication, event management, and a personalized recommendation system built with Java Spring Boot, MySQL, and JavaScript.
+Full-stack social event finder with authentication, event management, and a personalized recommendation system built with Java Spring Boot, MySQL, and JavaScript.